JAM-Group-Project/Rotten-Avocados/README.md

 - **Database** ( Movies, “Users”, Lists, Ratings):
     - PostgreSQL

+# First template 🚗
-This was our first idea / template of what the website should look like and what should it do.
+This was our first idea of what the website should look like and what should it do.

 ![image](https://github.com/user-attachments/assets/552de725-bef2-41f7-a6b6-c9d71a19dc43)